browserengineering/book/book/animations.md

         # ...
 ```

-These bounds can then be used to make a surface with the right size.
 Note that we're creating a surface just big enough to store the items in
 this composited layer; this reduces how much GPU memory we need.
 That
 being said, there are some tricky corner cases to consider, such as how